 When Greta Garbo wore a brimmed felt hat in A Woman of Affairs (1928), she sparked a trend for American women to wear this type of soft hat.

-Short wigs were also good for women who didn’t want to cut their hair, but still have a bob, and backfalls were used to add length to a short cut when required.
+Short wigs were also good for women who didn’t want to cut their hair, but still wanted to have a bobbed look.
+Backfalls were used to add length to a short cut when required.

-But I Don’t Want a Short Haircut!
+But I Don’t Want Short Hair!

-For women who didn’t want to cut their long hair, or needed a temporary solution before making that major decision, there were several options:
+For women who didn’t want to cut their hair short, or needed a temporary solution before making that major decision, there were several options.

 One actress who kept her locks long was 1920s box-office phenomenon Mary Pickford.
 She wore her golden hair in curls and ringlets, before finally succumbing to a bob at the end of the 1920s.
 Good girl.